No one has favorited this theater yet

 The opening date of the Playhouse was January 1921.
 From July 1946 it was renamed Maxime Cinema.

 A variety of owners included Cornell Cinemas (Sketty) Ltd. (post World War II; this company is listed in the 1953 Kinematograph Year Book) and, from the mid-1950s, Myles Byrne Cinemas Ltd. CinemaScope was installed in the late-1950’s.

-It is thought the Maxime Cinema closed in the late-1980’s.
+The Maxime Cinema closed in September 1989.
 When I visited, in April 2000, the building was occupied by Maxime’s night club.
 More recently the night club has been called Envy.
 In June 2015 club owner Adam Fynn announced plans to relocate, with the former cinema being transformed into residential units.

 Just login to your account and subscribe to this theater